 Expanding into China opens the door to the world’s largest consumer and technology market—but it also comes with one of the most intricate regulatory frameworks on the globe.
 From CCC certification and MOFCOM trade rules to GACC clearance requirements, even the smallest misstep can result in costly delays or rejections.

-Under Chinese customs law, the Importer and Exporter of Record carry full legal and compliance responsibility for ensuring shipments meet all regulatory requirements.
+Under Chinese customs law, the importer of record China and Exporter of Record carry full legal and compliance responsibility for ensuring shipments meet all regulatory requirements.
 Their duties typically include:

 Register as IOR/EOR - act as the official importing/exporting entity.